AHIF’s Foreign Policy Students Embark for Greece, Cyprus

-WASHINGTON, DC — The American Hellenic Institute Foundation (AHIF) College Student Foreign Policy Trip to Greece and Cyprus begins its ninth year as students from across the United States gathered for briefings in Washington before departing for Cyprus on June 23, 2017.
-The two-week program concludes July 7, 2017, when the students return from Athens.
+WASHINGTON, DC — The American Hellenic Institute Foundation (AHIF) College Student Foreign Policy Trip to Greece and Cyprus begins its seventh year as students from across the United States gathered for briefings in Washington before departing for Cyprus on June 19, 2015.
+The two-week program concludes July 3, 2015, when the students return from Athens.

-“The AHI Foundation proudly continues to offer this invaluable opportunity to our youth,” AHI President Nick Larigakis said.
-“The 2017 program promises to be fruitful for our students as they are eager to learn about the foreign policy issues that are important to the Greek American community and United States interests in the eastern Mediterranean.
-They will be immersed from the get-go, starting with briefings in Washington to high-level meetings with government officials abroad.”
+“The AHI Foundation continues to be proud to offer this invaluable opportunity to our youth,” AHI President Nick Larigakis said.
+“The 2015 program promises to be fruitful for our students as they are eager to learn about the foreign policy issues that are important to the Greek American community and United States interests in the eastern Mediterranean.
+They will be immersed from the get-go, starting with briefings in Washington to high-level meetings with government officials abroad.

-On June 21, the students assembled at AHI’s Hellenic House in Washington for a briefing by Nick Larigakis and Nicholas Karambelas, Esq., AHI volunteer legal counsel and partner, Sfikas & Karambelas LLP.
-In the afternoon, they received briefings at the U.S. State Department by Deputy Assistant Secretary of State for European and Eurasian Affairs Jonathan Cohen, Larina Konold, Cyprus desk officer and Wendy Stancer, Greek desk officer.
-Next, they learned about the latest on Capitol Hill pertaining to Greek American issues from the co-chairs of the Congressional Caucus on Hellenic Issues, U.S. Reps.
+On June 17, the students assembled at AHI’s Hellenic House in Washington for a briefing by AHI Legal Counsel Nick Karambelas.
+In the afternoon they learned about the latest developments on Capitol Hill pertaining to Greek American issues from the co-chairs of the Congressional Caucus on Hellenic Issues, U.S. Reps.
 Gus Bilirakis (R-FL) and Carolyn Maloney (D-NY).
 They also were briefed by Eleftheria Aristotelous, congressional liaison, Embassy of Cyprus and toured the Smithsonian’s Air and Space museum.